securaops/documentation/system-design-v2.md

 ## 1. Overview

-This document outlines the refined technical and system design for the CyberShield SMB platform[^1][^2].
+This document outlines the refined technical and system design for the CyberShield SMB platform.
 It provides a detailed breakdown of the front-end and back-end architectural layers, including their respective modules, components, and interfaces.
 These are mapped to the platform's functional and non-functional requirements.

-CyberShield SMB is a multi-tenant cybersecurity and compliance Software-as-a-Service (SaaS) platform[^3][^4].
+CyberShield SMB is a multi-tenant cybersecurity and compliance Software-as-a-Service (SaaS) platform.
 It is designed to deliver real-time threat detection, automated compliance processes, and AI-driven insights for small and medium-sized businesses.

 ## 2. Front-End Architecture